Robbinsville High School (New Jersey): Softball

 The softball team has won state championships in Group II in 2011 (against runner-up Pequannock Township High School in the tournament final), 2013 (vs. Hanover Park High School), 2017 and 2018 (vs. Ramsey High School both years) and 2021 (vs. Verona High School); the program's five state titles are tied for eighth-most in the state.

 The 2011 team won the Group II state championship with a 2–1 win against Pequannock Township High School in the final game of the tournament, capping off a season in which the team finished 24-0 and had won the Mercer County Tournament.

 In 2013, the softball team won the NJSIAA Group II softball championship for the second time in three years.
 That year, the softball team became "the first from Mercer [County] to reach three straight state finals and the third from the county to win two state titles."

 In 2017, the softball team won the Group II state championship, defeating previously unbeaten Ramsey High School by a score of 2–0 in the tournament final, to win the program's third state championship.
 The team advanced to the inaugural New Jersey State Interscholastic Athletic Association softball Tournament of Champions as the third seed, losing to sixth-seeded Group I champion Cedar Grove High School by a score of 2–1 in the first round.

 The 2018 team repeated as Group II champion, defeating Ramsey for the second straight year by a score of 6–2 in the finals at Kean University and went into the Tournament of Champions as the second seed, falling to Immaculate Conception High School of Lodi in the semifinals by a score of 12–2 to finish the season at 26–2.

 Swimming

 In 2012, the girls' swim team earned the Patriot Division title.
 The RHS swim team is a co-ed team; however, in 2013 the team successfully gained enough members for separate-gender swim teams.
+The swim program was discontinued in the 2025-2026 school year.